 Best Overall: Pressurized Sealed-Top Water Pump

-Installation is simple, although you will need to prime the pump before use.
+Installation is simple, although you must prime the pump before use.
 This simple design is just as effective now as it was when the first pitcher pumps were introduced over 200 years ago.

-Ideal for a self-sufficient life, this quality water pump comes tapped for a standard 1¼” drop pipe and is capable of drawing water up from depths of 20 feet, although you’ll need some serious muscle power if you want access to water over 15 feet deep.
+Ideal for a self-sufficient life, this quality water pump comes tapped for a standard 1¼” drop pipe and can draw water up from depths of 20 feet, although you’ll need some serious muscle power if you want access to water over 15 feet deep.

-Handcrafted in the USA, these pump systems are designed to be both lightweight and corrosion-resistant and come with a lifetime warranty.
+Handcrafted in the USA, these pump systems are lightweight and corrosion-resistant and come with a lifetime warranty.